-The legendary land of Bhutan was first settled in the ninth century by wandering migrants from the Tibet region of China
+The legendary land of Bhutan was first settled in the ninth century by wandering migrants from the Tibet region of China.

-Called Druk Yul (Land of the Thunder Dragon) by its people, the strikingly beautiful Kingdom of Bhutan lies in the eastern Himalayas, sandwiched between China
+Called Druk Yul (Land of the Thunder Dragon) by its people, the strikingly beautiful Kingdom of Bhutan lies in the eastern Himalayas, sandwiched between China and India.

 In Bhutan's early years there wasn't a functional government, instead there were small monarchies ruled by a deb (king) scattered across the region.
 Tibetan-Mongol military forces overran the modest kingdoms by the 11th century, transforming the landscape into a single kingdom influenced by religion.